 Proper insulation and sealing of your crawl space will not only secure you from such problems but also increase your return on investment as the sealing of a crawl space reduces energy use by about 15% each year.

-Why Mold in the Crawl Space is so Common
+Why Mold Growth in the Crawl Space is so Common

 Mold causes serious health consequences with a direct negative impact on the quality of life.
 This is why Remedics restoration specialists recommend looking for signs of mold in all susceptible areas, such as spaces behind the bathtub and the refrigerator, dark and poorly ventilated corners and crawl spaces.